Palatalization (sound change): Romance languages

 The Romance languages developed from Vulgar Latin, the colloquial form of Latin spoken in the Roman Empire.
 Various palatalizations occurred during the historical development of the Romance languages.
 Some groups of the Romance languages underwent more palatalizations than others.
 One palatalization affected all groups, some palatalizations affected most groups, and one affected only a few groups.

 Gallo-Romance

-In Gallo-Romance, Vulgar Latin *[ka] became *[tʃa] very early, with the subsequent deaffrication and some further developments of the vowel.
+In Gallo-Romance, Vulgar Latin *[ka] became *[tʃa] very early (and then in French become [ʃa]), with the subsequent deaffrication and some further developments of the vowel.
 For instance: